 Figure 6.8: Reading efficiency for the conventional FSA and different acknowl- edgment scenarios using 8-orthogonal pilots

 fications are implemented on the Universal Software Radio Peripheral (USRP B210) [63].
 Figure 6.7a provides a measurement of the envelop signal for reader to tag (down link) communication.
 According to figure 6.7a, the reader starts with a normal “Select” command to set some conventional tag parameters.
 Then, the reader broadcasts the “Switch” command to make the existing tags switch to the new mode.
 The conventional tags will not recognize this com- mand, so they will simply ignore it.
 Afterwards, the reader sends the “Query” command asking the tags to reply with their RN 16s.
 Figure 6.7b presents the tag reply (up link) communication.
-As shown in figure 6.7b, the proposed tag reply starts with 4 bits zeros used for synchronization followed by 8 bits (one of the orthogonal pilots in table 6.1).
+As shown in Figure 6.7b, the proposed tag reply starts with 4 bits zeros used for synchronization followed by 8 bits (one of the orthogonal pilots in Table 6.1).
 In this example the tag replies with P18.
 It is followed by the 6 bits preamble.
 Finally, the tag backscatters its RN 16.
 The system is tested in a mixed network between the conventional and the pro- posed tags.
 The RN 16 of the conventional and proposed tags were identified successfully.

 The performance analysis is achieved through Monte Carlo simulations.
 Fig- ure 6.8 shows a comparison between the reading efficiency of the conventional FSA and the different acknowledgment scenarios use the 8 orthogonal pilot se- quences.
 The first scenario is the fully parallel acknowledgment scenario, which is proposed by [94].
 This system assumes fully parallel acknowledgment for all recovered tags.
 It results 200 % maximum reading efficiency.
 Which means